Rank-Learner: Orthogonal Ranking of Treatment Effects: Experiments

-\textbf{Sensitivity to overlap.} Figure~\ref{fig:overlap_autoc_main} studies the robustness to limited overlap by varying the propensity mechanism while keeping the remaining components of the synthetic data-generating process fixed (see Appendix~\ref{app:additional_results} for details).
+\textbf{Sensitivity to overlap.} Figure~\ref{fig:overlap_autoc_main} studies the robustness to limited overlap by varying the propensity mechanism while keeping the remaining components of the synthetic data-generating process fixed (see Appendix~\ref{app:robustness_sensitivity} for details).
 As overlap decreases, ranking performance deteriorates for all methods, which is expected and reflects the increasing difficulty of causal inference when treated and control groups become less comparable.
 Importantly, across the full range of overlap levels considered, our \method consistently achieves the highest mean AUTOC.
+Additional sensitivity analyses, including robustness to the choice of $\kappa$, nuisance misspecification, and pseudo label clipping, are provided in Appendix~\ref{app:robustness_sensitivity}.